Mathics3/mathics-development-guide/docs/installing/what-is-mathics.rst

 * Automatic detection of light or dark `terminal background color <https://pypi.org/project/term-background/>`_.
 * Entering and displaying Unicode symbols such as used for Pi or Rule arrows

-there is a separately-installable PyPI package called `mathicsscript <https://pypi.org/project/mathicsscript/>`_
+There is a separately-installable PyPI package called `mathicsscript <https://pypi.org/project/mathicsscript/>`_.

 Django-based GUI
 ++++++++++++++++